daveyproctor/GeoCities/README.md

 - Handles errors gracefully and supports resuming interrupted processing
 - Preserves existing results when processing specific row ranges
 - Supports both Google Maps and LocationIQ geocoding APIs
+- Optimizes search by using a filtered dataset of the largest N cities per country

 ## Requirements